johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 #### Supporting Request/Response

-Since Faye (as well as most brokers) only supports publish/subscribe, we need to follow a simple recipe to provide request/response semantics.
+Since Faye (as well as most brokers) only supports *publish/subscribe*, we need to follow a simple recipe to provide *request/response* semantics.
 Here's a recap of the *generic pattern* for how this is often done.

 Let's say component A wishes to "get customers" from component B, which has access to a customer DB.
-Component A can publish a "get customers" message, and (assuming it has subscribed to that topic) component B receives it, queries the customer DB for a list of customers, and sends a response message.
+Component A can publish a `'/get-customers'` message, and (assuming it has subscribed to that topic) component B receives it, queries the customer DB for a list of customers, and sends a response message.
 The response message is where the magic happens.
 In order for B to respond to A, they both must do a few things, agreed upon by convention:

 - A chooses a **response topic** (sometimes called a **reply subject**)
 - A subscribes to the response topic